Global Growth & Strategy·Localization Best Practices

 And then what?
 Building the LQA process, team, and systems

-Process
+1. Process

 Define your style guide

-Address challenge points for new languages
+Address challenges for new languages

 When launching in a new language, do a kickoff overview for cross-functional teams on what they need to know about the market.

-Track, measure, report, and improve the areas your customers care about
+Track, measure, and improve

 LQA scores are calculated based on the number of mistakes made in a translation, as judged by a linguist.

-Team
+2. Team

 Once your company has the right processes in place, you need the right people to continually refine them and make improvements.
 Team structure varies wildly from company to company, but the localization process typically involves four primary groups of stakeholders.